DineWithMe/Development-Tools/Front End/How to Material Kit Pro React + Next.md

 ## 4. Refactoring Creative Tim

-1. Copy src/assests from Creative Tim project into static folder
+1. Copy src/assets/jss, src/assets/sass, src/component and src/views from Creative Tim project into src/
-2. Copy src/component, src/routes, src/views into vendor folder or whatever name you like.
+2. Copy src/assets/img into static, you must put img in static folder, order stuff you have freedom
-3. Creative Tim use dynamic routing but Next use file system routing so you have to refactor all the import path of every file you copy in step 1. and 2.
+3. Refactor all the import path of every file you copy in step 1, it gonna take a while, I advise you to use your code editor `replace all file` function

 ## 5. Header